 Sec.
 108-5-9. - Planning commission action.

-The planning commission, subject to the requirements of this chapter, may recommend approval or denial with conditions of the PRUD to the county commission.
+The planning commission, after considering applicable codes and any anticipated detrimental effects, may recommend an approval, recommend an approval with conditions, or recommend denial of the PRUD to the county commission.

 (Ord. of 1956, § 22D-9; Ord.
 No. 98-4)